arnimpdm/Immoscout-scraper-analysis-and-other-magic/README.md

 For this project the following steps are being done:

- -Download data and transform it<br> - done
+ -Download data and transform it - done<br>
- -Analyze the data (Exporatory Data Analysis - EDA)<br> - done -Build a model to forecast housing prices<br> - in progress -Build a recommendation system<br> - in progress
+ -Analyze the data (Exporatory Data Analysis - EDA) - done<br>
+ -Build a model to forecast housing prices - in progress<br>
+ -Build a recommendation system - in progress<br>

  You can find the folowing notebooks:
  -"Initiate SQL.ipynb" - Initiation of the SQL database